 In addition to weekly lessons, children are engaged and excited about science through special events and activities.
 We hold an annual Science Weeks, incorporating fun and unusual experiments.
 During Science Week and throughout the year, children enjoy special visits from experts in different aspects of Science.
 As well as this, children’s Science work is supported and enriched through educational visits to local places and museums..

-The school was awarded the Bronze Primary Science Quality Mark in March 2018.
+The school was awarded the Primary Science Quality Mark in September 2020.

 This has raised the profile of science across the school with staff and pupils.